amym321/Amy-Mick-site/README.md

 # Amy Mick Portfolio

 This is my portfolio website.
-It also links to a responsive resume.
+It also has a link to a responsive resume.

 <img src="https://github.com/amym321/Amy-Mick-site/blob/master/images/AmyMickSite3.jpg" width="350" >